When it comes to luxury brands, the ruder the sales staff the better the sales, according to new research from the UBC Sauder School of Business.

-The forthcoming Journal of Consumer Research study reveals that consumers who get the brush-off at a high-end retailer can become more willing to purchase and wear pricey togs.
+The Journal of Consumer Research study reveals that consumers who get the brush-off at a high-end retailer can become more willing to purchase and wear pricey togs.

-“It appears that snobbiness might actually be a qualification worth considering for luxury brands like Louis Vuitton or Gucci,” says Sauder Marketing Professor Darren Dahl.
+“It appears that snobbiness might actually be a qualification worth considering for luxury brands like Louis Vuitton or Gucci,” says UBC Sauder Marketing Professor Darren Dahl.
 “Our research indicates they can end up having a similar effect to an ‘in-group’ in high school that others aspire to join.”

 For the study, participants imagined or had interactions with sales representatives – rude or not.
 They then rated their feelings about associated brands and their desire to own them.
 Participants who expressed an aspiration to be associated with high-end brands also reported an increased desire to own the luxury products after being treated poorly.